Unable to add Power BI to Office 365 partner subscription

 Purchase from Microsoft or another channel

 Depending on the relationship with your partner, you might be able to purchase Power BI directly from Microsoft or another partner.
-You can verify whether you can add Power BI subscriptions in the Office 365 admin portal (requires membership in the Global Administrator or Billing Administrator role).
+You can verify whether you can add Power BI subscriptions in the Microsoft 365 admin center (requires membership in the Global Administrator or Billing Administrator role).

 In the left menu, open Billing: